aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Access the chart series and set the fill color to Automatic.
 1. Save the presentation to a PPTX file.

-This Java code shows you how to set the automatic fill color for a chart series:
+This PHP code shows you how to set the automatic fill color for a chart series:

 ```php
   $pres = new Presentation();